gkrockz/Avatar-Generator/README.md

 <h1 align="center"> Avatar Generator <img src="Img-Src/Readme-Logo.svg" alt="Avatar-Logo" width=70px" height="70px"> </h1>

-### 🔁 Functioning Of Avatar Generator :
+### 🔁 How it works:

-1. Enter Your Name In The `InputBox` And Then Click `Generate`.
+1️⃣ Enter Your Name In The `InputBox` And Then Click `Generate`.

-2. And Then, An Avatar Will Be Generated Based On The Name You Entered.
+2️⃣ Then the Avatar Will Be Generated Based On The Name You Entered.

 ---

-> **Note :** Avatars Will Be Generated Only For Valid Names.
+> **Note:** Avatars are generated based on letter sequencing, So make sure that spaces aren't included after your name.